zackees/torrent-worker-coordinator/README.md

 Coordinating server for the torrent-worker.

-This will download a git repo of torrents
+This will download a git repo of torrents and create a coordinating server that a pool of workers can use to

+  * Swarm download torrents
+  * Upload their results back to an S3 bucket

 #### Platform tests